 4. Use arch supports.
 Arch supports (shoe inserts) can make a big difference to the comfort of your feet.
 Foot pain caused by Plantar Faciitis can be relieved a great deal when you find an orthotic device, or Custom Made Arch Support that fits your foot and your shoe.
 The expert shoe fitters at Foot Solutions can help to advise you on finding the right products for your feet.

-Find Supportive Sports Shoes in the UK
+Find Supportive Sports Shoes

 Wearing comfortable and well-fitted shoes can prevent Plantar Fasciitis by ensuring that all the tendons and ligaments in your feet are well supported during exercise.
 Check out the great range at Foot Solutions and start feeling the benefits of footwear your feet will love